YENG-SEBASTIAN/YENG-SEBASTIAN/README.md

 - 💡 Full-stack developer focused on **real-world, production-ready systems**
 - ⚙️ Strong in backend architecture, APIs, and cloud deployments
-- 🌍 Building and experimenting with scalable platforms and AI-driven systems
+- 🌍 Building scalable platforms and AI-powered systems
-- 🤝 Open to collaboration on meaningful and impactful projects
+- 🤝 Open to collaboration on meaningful projects

 ---